Prometheus606/NX_Language/README.md

 - NX MOM events autocomplete
 - NX buffer commands autocomplete
 - NX Snippets
-- procedures and variables regognization and autocomplete
+- procedures, globals, buffer and variables regognization and autocomplete
+- all words regognization and autocomplete

 For Highlighting the NX commands, you have to change the "settings.json" file.
 You find it in the search bar above.
-Type in: >Preferences: Open User Settings (JSON) Copy the following code inside this file:
+Type in: >Preferences: Open User Settings (JSON)
+Copy the following code inside this file:

 "editor.tokenColorCustomizations": {